Hulupeep/Lego-serious-play/README.md

 A LEGO Serious Play challenge for 3–4 teams (in-person or hybrid), where each team must build something to safely transport an unknown “cargo”… without being told what it is, what it’s for, or what it should look like.

+See the facilitators guide in the workshop under the folder 'workshops'

 ### Core themes: